danilouie/blog/daniellelouieblog/content/posts/interactive-viz-cb.md

 plt.xticks(rotation=90)
 ```

-Lastly, we want to show our plot!
+Lastly, we want to show our plot.

 ```python
 plt.show()